 - 3. How can a California premises liability lawyer help?

-You may also wish to see our article on California's "slip-and-fall" accident laws.
+You may also wish to see our article on California's "slip-and-fall" accident laws and lawsuits for injuries sustained in an elevator accident.

 “Everyone is responsible, not only for the result of his or her willful acts, but also for an injury occasioned to another by his or her want of ordinary care or skill in the management of his or her property or person…”